ably/spaces/docs/class-definitions.md

 #### getAll()

-Get the last CursorUpdate for each connection.
+Get the last `CursorUpdate` object for all the members.

 ```ts
 type getAll = () => Record<ConnectionId, CursorUpdate>;